 2.10 Action 10.
-Modify and/or establish recreational bag limits for the GA-NC and the Florida Keys/East Florida (FLK/EFL) stocks of hogfish
+Modify and/or establish recreational bag limits for the Georgia through North Carolina (GA-NC) and the Florida Keys/East Florida (FLK/EFL) stocks of hogfish

 Alternative 1 (No Action).
 Do not modify and/or establish recreational bag limits for the GA-NC and Florida Keys/East Florida (FLK/EFL) stocks of hogfish in the South Atlantic Region.
-Currently the recreational bag limit is 5 fish per person per day off Florida and there is no recreational bag limit off Georgia, South Carolina, and North Carolina.
+Currently The recreational bag limit is 5 fish per person per day in federal waters off east Florida and there is no recreational bag limit in federal waters off Georgia, South Carolina, and North Carolina

-Alternative 2.
-Establish a recreational bag limit for the GA-NC stock of hogfish in the South Atlantic Region.
+Preferred Alternative 2.
+Establish a recreational bag limit for the GA-NC stock of hogfish in the South Atlantic region.

-'''

-Sub-alternative 2a.
+Preferred Sub-alternative 2a.
 2 fish per person per day.

 Sub-alternative 2b.
 1 fish per person per day.

 Sub-alternative 2c.
 1 fish per vessel per day.

-'''

-Alternative 3.
-Modify the recreational bag limit for the Florida Keys/East Florida (FLK/EFL) stock of hogfish in the South Atlantic Region.
+Preferred Alternative 3.
+Modify the recreational bag limit for the Florida Keys/East Florida (FLK/EFL) stock of hogfish in the South Atlantic region.